Harman2703/sample1/README.md

 </div>
 <div class="container">
 <center>
-<h2 style="color:black"> At Pragra we take your career seriously, we will ensure that our team put every effort on this planet to start your job in choiceof ypour technology, if we cannot
+<h2 style="color:black"> At XXX-COMPANY we take your career seriously, we will ensure that our team put every effort on this planet to start your job in choiceof ypour technology, if we cannot
 get you job we will refund your tuition*.</h2></center>
 </div>
 <br><br>
 <br><br>
 <!------ partners --->
 <div class="container" style="background-color:#80808026">
-<center><p>Pragra Graduates Land careers they love at Canadas's<br> most innovative companies.<b>MEET OUR ALLUMINI</b></p></center><br>
+<center><p>XXX-COMPANY Graduates Land careers they love at Canadas's<br> most innovative companies.<b>MEET OUR ALLUMINI</b></p></center><br>

 	<div class="row">
 	<div class="col-sm-2 my-4">